- How has 2020 accelerated the acceptance of the digital economy?

 - How real is the role of cryptocurrencies as the new universal store of value?

-It’s a large topic and an important one, as if we’re to address challenges such as growing inequality then we need to find a way to make the economy work for all of us, rather than just some of us.
+It’s a large topic and an important one.
+If we’re to address challenges such as growing inequality then we need to find a way to make the economy work for all of us, rather than just some of us.

-Unfortunately, as too often happens, adding blockchain to a topic results in blockchain dominating the discussion with other interesting ideas ignored.
+Unfortunately, as too often happens, adding ‘blockchain’ as a subtopic results in blockchain dominating the discussion while other (more) interesting ideas are ignored.
 Blockchain is quickly positioned as the solution and all other ways of framing (and understanding) the problems we face are ignored.
 This panel was no different in this regard.

 Some of the ideas that would have been relevant in a broader discussion are things that I’ve been exploring for a while.
 Before the panel I’d pulled together an outline of the argument as to why our future is not “the digital economy”, but something much more interesting, and which creates more opportunity and freedom to act in addressing the challenges we’re facing.
 Rather than let a good outline go to waste I thought I’d build it out a little and publish it here.

 Before we start I should probably mention that I approach the digital economy, Bitcoin and blockchain as a technologist who’s formative years building all sorts of massively distributed systems (typically systems that leveraged AI in some way).
 More recently I’ve collaborated on research projects with sociologists, economists, and experts from various practical domains, where we’ve picked apart trends to understand the underlying factors that are influencing society and the economy.
 A good entry point to this work is Cryptocurrencies and the trust economy.1Evans-Greenwood, P et al. 2016, Cryptocurrencies and the trust economy, Deloitte, Australia, <https://www2.deloitte.com/au/en/pages/technology/articles/the-future-exchanging-value.html>.